Luca06Luwa/Luca06Luwa/README.md

 - Writing up the Aroma CFW Guide for the Wii U Hacks Guide.

+- Website (least of my worries).

 ---
 ### Finished Projects:

 - Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (At a paint where it no longer needs updates).

 - Successfully ported Clone Hero Stable to the scoop package manager.
-(Only did it because I wanted to).
+(Only did it because I thought it was a good idea).
 If you want to install Clone Hero v0.23.2.2 just use the following commands:

 ```sh
 scoop bucket add games